Fascist Italy: Catholic Church

 In 1870, the newly formed Kingdom of Italy annexed the remaining Papal States, depriving the Pope of his temporal power.
-Relations with the Roman Catholic Church improved significantly during Mussolini's tenure.
+Relations with the Catholic Church improved significantly during Mussolini's tenure.
 Despite earlier opposition to the Church, after 1922 Mussolini made an alliance with the Catholic Partito Popolare Italiano (Italian People's Party).
 In 1929, Mussolini and the papacy came to an agreement that ended the bitter standoff between the Church from the Italian government going back to 1860.
 The Orlando government had begun the process of reconciliation during World War I and the Pope furthered it by cutting ties with the Christian Democrats in 1922.
-Mussolini and the leading Fascists were anti-clericals and atheists, but they recognized the advantages of warmer relations with Italy's large Roman Catholic element.
+Mussolini and the leading Fascists were anti-clericals and atheists, but they recognized the advantages of warmer relations with Italy's large Catholic element.

 The Lateran Accord of 1929 was a treaty that recognized the Pope as the head of the new city-state of Vatican City within Rome, which gave it independent status and made it an important hub of world diplomacy.
-The Concordat of 1929 made Roman Catholicism the sole religion of the State (Note: "In the period following the signing of the 1929 Lateran Pact, which declared Catholicism as Italy's state religion in the context of a comprehensive regulation of Vatican and Italian government relations, Catholic cultural support for Mussolini is consolidated.") (although other religions were tolerated), paid salaries to priests and bishops, recognized religious marriages (previously couples had to have a civil ceremony) and brought religious instruction into the public schools.
+The Concordat of 1929 made Catholicism the sole religion of the State (Note: "In the period following the signing of the 1929 Lateran Pact, which declared Catholicism as Italy's state religion in the context of a comprehensive regulation of Vatican and Italian government relations, Catholic cultural support for Mussolini is consolidated.") (although other religions were tolerated), paid salaries to priests and bishops, recognized religious marriages (previously couples had to have a civil ceremony) and brought religious instruction into the public schools.
 In turn, the bishops swore allegiance to the Italian Fascist régime, which had a veto power over their selection.
 A third agreement paid the Vatican 1.75 billion lire (about $100 million) for the seizures of Church property since 1860.
 The Catholic Church was not officially obliged to support the Fascist régime and the strong differences remained, but the general hostility ended.
 The Church especially endorsed foreign policies such as support for the Nationalists in the Spanish Civil War and for the Italian invasion of Ethiopia.
 Friction continued over the Azione Cattolica (Catholic Action) youth network, which Mussolini wanted to merge into his Fascist youth group.
 In 1931, Pope Pius XI issued the encyclical Non abbiamo bisogno ("We do not need") that denounced the regime's persecution of the Church in Italy and condemned "pagan worship of the state".